Anubis-programmer/ANUVerzum/documentation/USERS_MANUAL.md

 - Context props defined on <code>&lt;ThemedContext.Provider /&gt;</code> can be accessed from within the function child of the <code>&lt;ThemedContext.Consumer /&gt;</code> as <code>context.value</code>.
 - Context providers can have multiple context consumer descendents.
+- A context provider accepts <strong>any number of direct children</strong> (zero, one, or several siblings), matching React — no need to wrap sibling children in an <code>Anu.Fragment</code>.
 - Context consumers can have one function-as-a-child (which takes the <code>context</code> as argument) which must return a valid HTML, inline-SVG element, component (either class-based or function) or <code>null</code>.
 - You can have as many elements between the context provider and consumer(s), as you want.<br>
 No need to pass the <code>context</code> all the way down within the "props flow"; the function child of the context consumer will have access to it by default.<br>